European Mathematical Society: Goals

 The EMS is itself an Affiliate Member of the International Mathematical Union and an Associate Member of the International Council for Industrial and Applied Mathematics.

 History

 The precursor to the EMS, the European Mathematical Council was founded in 1978 at the International Congress of Mathematicians in Helsinki.
 This informal federation of mathematical societies was chaired by Sir Michael Atiyah.
 The European Mathematical Society was founded on 28 October 1990 in Mądralin near Warsaw, Poland, with Friedrich Hirzebruch as founding President.
 Initially, the EMS had 27 member societies.
 The first European Congress of Mathematics (ECM) was held at the Sorbonne and Panthéon-Sorbonne universities in Paris in 1992, and is now held every 4 years at different locations around Europe, organised by the EMS.
-The last ECM (postponed for a year due to the covid pandemic) was in 2021 in Portorož in Slovenia.
+ECM 2020 was postponed for a year due to the covid pandemic took place in 2021 in Portorož in Slovenia.
+The next ECM (2028) will be held in Bologna.